frederikgoossens/frederikgoossens/README.md

 ---

-### RATE

-- **Smart Contract Audits:**
-  £350–£450/hour or £4,500–£10,000 per project (fixed scope, depends on codebase and deadlines)

-- **Zero-Knowledge Privacy Protocol Review:**
-  £400/hour or from £8,000 per audit (includes ZK circuit and cryptography analysis)

-- **Web3 Tooling / Protocol Engineering:**
-  £300/hour or £2,500/day (ad-hoc consulting, engineering, design reviews)

-- **Retainer / Ongoing Advisory:**
-  From £6,000/month (priority access, monthly hours, strategic advice)

-- **Discovery Call:**
-  No charge for initial 20-minute assessment and scoping

-**All rates are exclusive of VAT.
-Custom quotes for larger engagements or rapid turnaround available.**

----

 ### 🌍 Interests

-- Web3 registries for compliance, IP, and innovation
 - Decentralised dashboards and audit trails
-- Tokenised access systems (NDA- and royalty-gated IP)
 - Lightweight tools for data protection and cryptographic verification

 ---